 Results and Takeaways

 We are so proud of our final implementation of this project.
 Through this project, I have learned that great

-Another thing that I learned while working on this project was the importance of conducting usability testing in between each step.
-At least, one user testing on the paper/lo-fi
+Another thing that I learned while working on this project is the importance of conducting usability testing in between steps.